jsuarezruiz/awesome-xamarin-forms/README.md

 - [MFractor](http://www.mfractor.com): MFractor is the essential productivity tool for Xamarin Studio.
 - [Productivity Power Tools](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.ProductivityPowerPack2017): An extension bundle installer that will install each of the individual components of Productivity Power Tools (copy has HTML, fix tabs, etc.).
 - [UI Sleuth](https://www.uisleuth.com/): Xamarin.Forms debugging tool.
+- [VSTouchbarTools](https://github.com/rubit0/vstouchbartools): A simple extension that installs a XML definition for Parallels v13 to offer basic Touchbar support.
 - [XAML Styler](https://marketplace.visualstudio.com/items?itemName=TeamXavalon.XAMLStyler): A visual studio extension, which formats XAML source code by sorting the attributes based on their importance.
 - [NSwag](https://github.com/RSuter/NSwag): Swagger and code generation tool for C#.
 Easily integrate your own or 3rd party APIs into your app.